deftio/simple-py-crawlbot/README.md

 --clean: Activates the cleaning function, which will strip non-essential content such as scripts and CSS from the HTML files to focus only on the informational content.

---max-links 50: Limits the crawler to processing a maximum of 50 links from the website, which is useful for keeping the scope of the crawl manageable or for testing purposes.
+--max-links 50: Limits the crawler to processing a maximum of 50 links from the website, which is useful for keeping the scope of the crawl manageable or for testing purposes.  (if left out it will attempt to crawl the whole site)

 ## LICENSE
 BSD-2